lupyuen/lupyuen.github.io/src/dsi3.md

 Let's dive inside our MIPI DSI Driver...

-# Send MIPI DSI Packets
+# Send MIPI DSI Packet

 _How do we send MIPI DSI Commands to initialise PinePhone's LCD Controller?_